Advanced Certificate Student Handbook

 Internet-Access

 Internet access is available throughout the campus.
-Students are expected to use the internet in a godlike manner.
+Students are expected to use the internet in a godly manner.
 Students are liable for any consequences of their internet use (illegal downloads or similar).

 Kitchen